-ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big/small, negative amount).
+ENTER [1] & [F2] NOTE for responses that don't fit (e.g. too big, too small).

-- W35 W37.
+W35, W36, W37.
 If R answered "DON'T KNOW" or "REFUSED" at W34, this series attempts a ballpark estimate.
-Encourage Rs who said "DON'T KNOW" to answer these; encourage Rs who refused until you feel a definite refusal. - W38a.
-Here we are looking for credit card and store card debts (charges), other than the mortgages or loans mentioned on the above asset questions. - W39a.
+Encourage Rs who said "DON'T KNOW" to answer these; encourage Rs who refused until you feel a definite refusal.

+W38a.
+Here we are looking for credit card and store card debts (charges), other than the mortgages or loans mentioned on the above asset questions.

+W39a.
 Total all amounts for all FU members.

-- W40a W42a.If R answered "DON'T KNOW" or "REFUSED" at W39Aa this series attempts a ballpark estimate.
-Encourage Rs who said "DON'T KNOW" to answer these; encourage Rs who refused until you feel a definite refusal. - W38b.
+W40a, W41a, W42a, W43a.
+If R answered "DON'T KNOW" or "REFUSED" at W39a this series attempts a ballpark estimate.
+Encourage Rs who said "DON'T KNOW" to answer these; encourage Rs who refused until you feel a definite refusal.

+W38b.
 Here we are looking for debts other than the mortgages, loans, credit card charges, and store card charges mentioned earlier.
 Specifically we are asking about student loans, medical bills, legal bills, and loans from relatives.